 ObjectGrid uses index plugins to add indexes to maps.
 The query engine automatically incorporates any indexes that are defined on a schema map element of the type: com.ibm.websphere.objectgrid.plugins.index.HashIndex and the rangeIndex property is set to true.
 If the index type is not HashIndex and the rangeIndex property is not set to true, then the index is ignored by the query.
-See Object Query tutorial the ObjectQuery tutorial in the Product Overview for an example on how to add an index to the schema.
+See "ObjectQuery tutorial - step 2" on page 2 the ObjectQuery tutorial in the Product Overview for an example on how to add an index to the schema.